-7.10 Hard body impact tests were carried out and the systems are suitable for use in all Use Categories(1).
+- 7.12 Hard body impact tests were carried out in accordance with ETAG 004 : 2013 and the systems are suitable for use in all Use Categories(1). - (1) The Use Categories are defined in ETAG 004: 2013 as: - Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use

-(1) The Use Categories are defined in ETAG 004 : 2013 as:
+(2) To obtain the typical design pull-out resistance (N{RD1}) of the fixing, the characteristic pull-out resistance should be divided by the partial factor given.

-- Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the systems will limit the size of the impact; or at lower levels where access to the buildings is primarily top those with some incentive to exercise care - Category III a zone not likely to be damaged by normal impacts caused by people of by thrown or kicked objects.
+- Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the systems will limit the size of the impact; or at lower levels where access to the buildings is primarily top those with some incentive to exercise care - ullet Category III a zone not likely to be damaged by normal impacts caused by people of by thrown or kicked objects.